 In order to maintain normal growth, or minimally prevent reduced shell mass or reduced shell integrity under corrosive high pCO2 conditions, altered expression of genes associated with calcification and shell growth would be expected.
-Perlucin 6 transcript levels were not significantly different in juvenile clams exposed to elevated pCO2 (Figure 2A).
+Perlucin 6 transcript levels were not significantly different in gill tissue of juvenile clams exposed to elevated pCO2 (Figure 2A).
 This result suggests that the pCO2 conditions used in this study do not significantly affect the processes of shell deposition in juvenile Manila clams.

 Juvenile Manila clams are sedentary infaunal organisms that lived buried in sediment where pCO2 is typically higher than that of the surrounding water.
-Therefore Manila clams could be adapted to the elevated pCO2 conditions used in this experiment.
+Therefore, Manila clams could be adapted to the elevated pCO2 conditions used in this experiment.
 Alternatively, it is possible that perculin activity is altered, but only in specific tissues.
 For instance, expression of genes involved in bio mineralization has been shown to vary between tissues in other calcifying organisms (Hüning et al. 2012).

 Ion transport is necessary for maintaining ion homeostasis, particularly in gill tissue.
-Calmodulin is a Ca2+ dependent messenger protein that moderates the activity of enzymes involved in several vital cellular processes including ATPase driven ion pumps (Klee 1980).
-Transcriptomic analysis in corals noted decreases in calmodulin transcripts in elevated pCO2 conditions (Kaniewska et al. 2012).
-There was no effect of elevated pCO2 on calmodulin transcript levels in larval Manila clams (Figure 2B) suggesting that ion homeostasis in the gills may not be impacted under the experimental conditions.
+Calmodulin is a Ca2+ dependent messenger protein that moderates the activity of enzymes involved in several vital cellular processes, including ATPase driven ion pumps (Klee 1980).
+Calmodulin transcripts in corals decreased under elevated pCO2 conditions (Kaniewska et al. 2012).
+There was no effect of elevated pCO2 on calmodulin transcript levels in juvenile Manila clams (Figure 2B), suggesting that ion homeostasis in the gills may not be impacted under the experimental conditions.

 Increased expression of genes associated with protein translation and proteolysis can occur during periods of increased metabolic demand as an means to provide alternative energy sources through the break down of amino acids (Hawkins and Day 1996).
 Previous studies have identified changes in protein concentration of larval barnacles (Wong et al 2011) exposed to elevated pCO2.
 Cathepsin and elongation factor (EF) proteins are involved in mediating protein synthesis and degradation.
 Elevated pCO2 conditions did not influence cathepsin L or EF2 transcript levels in juvenile clam gill tissue (Figure 2C).
-These results could indicate that juvenile Manila clams posses adequate energetic resources via routine metabolic activity to compensate for the additional stress of an elevated pCO2 environment.
+These results could indicate that juvenile Manila clams possess adequate energetic resources via routine metabolic activity to compensate for the additional stress of an elevated pCO2 environment.

-Heat shock proteins (hsp) are involved in several physiological processes including protein metabolism, response to thermal stress, immune response, and apoptosis (e.g. Feder and Hofmann, 1999; Roberts et al. 2010) and are named based on their molecular mass (eg. hsp60, hsp70, hsp90).
+Heat shock proteins (hsp) are involved in several physiological processes including protein metabolism, response to thermal stress, immune response, and apoptosis (e.g. Feder and Hofmann, 1999; Roberts et al. 2010).
 HSPs are molecular chaperones that bind and stabilize proteins, aiding in protein synthesis or the repairing of damaged proteins from processes such as oxidative stressed.
 Hsp90 is a ubiquitously expressed protein that undergoes an ATPase-dependent conformational change upon activation (Pearl and Prodromou 2006).
 Conditioning of the hsp stress response has been shown for several environmental conditions (Bierkens 2000).
 Expression of hsp90 has also been shown to decrease with age in the hard clam Mercenaria mercenaria (Farcy et al. 2007).
 Age dependent regulation of hsp90 might suggest that it is regulated during early larval periods while juvenile and adults do not actively express hsp90 to the same degree.

 Analysis of hsp90 expression in gill tissue of juvenile clams exposed to elevated pCO2 conditions was not significantly different from those compared to ambient pCO2 conditions (Figure 2E).
 It is possible that hsp90 is not required to cope with this particular stress response, or that regulation of hsp90 does not occur at the transcriptional level.